Journal of European Integration History

 There are basically three possible review outcomes:

-a) the manuscript is accepted (with or without changes being suggested/corrections);
+a) the manuscript is accepted (with or without minor changes being suggested/corrections);

 c) the manuscript is rejected (for example, in the case of plagiarism).